Contents

 Green tea does not pass any process of fermentation.
 This is only performed for black tea and semi-fermented tea :

-Tea fermentation Involves extending the tea leaves on trays in a room for 2 hours with controlled temperature, humidity and aeration .
-During this time, the polyphenols are oxidized and leaves acquire first a brownish colour (semi-fermented tea) and later black colour (black tea).
+Tea fermentation involves extending the tea leaves on trays in a room for 2 hours with controlled temperature, humidity and aeration .
+During this time, the polyphenols are oxidized and leaves acquire first a brownish color (semi-fermented tea) and later black color (black tea).

 This change of terms is also due to the fact that, in Muslim countries, it was believed black tea, being a ” fermented plant”, might contain alcohol, which is not true.

 During this “venting” some components (polyphenols) from the leaves oxidize, producing thearubigins and theaflavins.
-Caffeine (= theine) is realised.
+Caffeine (= theine) is realized.

 The higher the fermentation, the higher the caffeine content and the more stimulating the tea results.